DanEngelbrecht/bikeshed/README.md

 - Cyclic dependency detection and resolving
   - API is designed to help user avoid cyclic dependecies but does not do any analisys
 - Built in threading or syncronization code - API to add it is available
-- Unlimited number of active tasks - currently limited to 65535 *active* tasks
+- Unlimited number of active tasks - currently limited to 8 388 607 *active* tasks
 - Cancelling of tasks
 - Grouping of tasks
 - Tagging of tasks

 ## Dependencies
+Minimal dependecies with default overridable method for atomic operations.
-- Code dependencies
+ - `<stdint.h>`
-    - <stdint.h>
+ - `<stddef.h>`
+ - The default (optional) MSVC implementation depends on `<Windows.h>`.

+### Optional default methods
+The default implementations for the atomic functions can be overridden with your own implementation by overriding the macros:
+ - `BIKESHED_ATOMICADD` Atomically adds a 32-bit signed integer to another 32-bit signed integer and returns the result
+ - `BIKESHED_ATOMICCAS` Atomically exchange a 32-bit signed integer with another 32-bit signed integer if the value to be swapped matches the provided compare value, returns the old value.

+## Test code dependecies

-- Test code has dependencies added as git sub-modules
+Test code has dependencies added as git sub-modules
  - https://github.com/DanEngelbrecht/jctest for unit test validation
  - https://github.com/DanEngelbrecht/nadir for threading and syncronization